Sailing before the start

 Practice a few starts

 Practice holding into wind

 Now you have everything organised and set the boat up perfectly for the conditions, you are ready to launch and prepare for the start.
 The question is how do you make best use of your time between launching and the start to be absolutely ready for a cracking start knowing you are heading for the favourable side of the course?

 Make sure the rudder is centred.
 Sail the boat directly away from you or towards you with the sails eased enough so that the boat is not under pressure, Is the boat tracking in a straight line.
 If yes, move on.
 If no, use the fine tune the rudder on the transmitter and test again.

 Check the kicker tension is set correctly for the run.
 It maybe the wind is stronger or weaker on the water.
 If necessary ease or increase tension in the kicker and check again.

 Make sure boat is tuned to sail itself to windward without manual intervention.

 Finally sail the boat to windward and release the transmitter controls.
 Does it still sail in a straight line.
 If not you may have to look at the twist of the mainsail leech.
-Ease if boat luffs into wind and tighten if boat bears away ideally using only the backstay.
+Add more twist if boat luffs into wind and reduce twist if boat bears away, ideally using only the backstay.